pombreda/ezmongo/README.rst

 SUMMARY
 -------

 An attempt to parse SQL and generate meaningful MongoDB query expressions.
+The problem this project is trying to solve is that of providing an intuitive SQL interface for accessing MongoDB data, especially when it involves denormalized data stored in arrays and objects inside a collection.

 UNWIND EXAMPLE
 --------------